opencadc/science-containers/docs/user-guide/accounts-permissions/index.md

 **Cause:** Not a member of the project group

 **Solution:**
-1. Contact project administrator to add you to the group
+1. Contact project administrator of your team to add you to the group
 2. Verify group membership at [CADC Group Management](https://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/en/groups/)

-### Problem: Cannot push to Harbor registry
+### Problem: Cannot push to Harbor container registry

 **Cause:** Insufficient Harbor permissions